 Outside Voice returns for Season 2 with new curators and new stories

-We’re continuing to celebrate and amplify people of color in the global creative industry with a new set of original playlists curated by leading creatives from underrepresented communities.
+We’re continuing to celebrate and amplify people of colour in the global creative industry with a new set of original playlists curated by leading creatives from underrepresented communities.

 Nwaka Onwusa is the Chief Curator and Vice President of Curatorial Affairs at the Rock and Roll Hall Of Fame — the first Black woman ever to hold that position.
 In her annotated playlist, Onwusa champions the power of music as a force for social change and progress.
 “Music is the soundtrack to our revolution,” she told us.
 “It's the soundtrack to our narrative as human beings.”